Dopamine and serotonin are both neurotransmitters in the nervous system. They play an important role in the behavior and body physiology.

 8 | Autoreceptor | D2 receptor inhibits the release of dopamine | 5-HT1A receptor inhibits the release of serotonin |

-9 | Regulation | Dopamine does not regulate the secretion of serotonin | Serotonin regulates the secretion of dopamine besides other neurotransmitters. |
+9 | Regulation | Dopamine does not regulate the secretion of serotonin | It stabilizes mood, and happiness, enhances communication in the nervous system. |

 10 | Mechanisms | It has an inhibitory effect in the basal ganglia, while in other brain areas, it has an excitatory effect. | It is an inhibitory neurotransmitter. |

-11 | Effect on the nervous system | It influences pleasure, causes addiction | It stabilizes mood, happiness, enhances communication in the nervous system. |
+11 | Effect on the nervous system | It influences pleasure, causes addiction | Like depression, anxiety, psychosis, irritable bowel syndrome, and autism. |

 12 | On physiology | It has effects on body movements, lactation | It affects almost the whole body.
 It influences eating, digestion, sleeping, bowel movements, excretion, coagulation, wound healing, etc. |

-13 | Role in diseases like | It has a role in Parkinson’s disease, psychosis, drug addiction, anxiety. | Like depression, anxiety, psychosis, irritable bowel syndrome, autism. |
+13 | Role in diseases like | It stabilizes mood, and happiness enhances communication in the nervous system. | It has a role in Parkinson’s disease, psychosis, drug addiction, and anxiety. |